joelbengs/Simulated-Quantization-of-EfficientViT-SAM/README.md

 # Simulated Quantization of EfficientViT-SAM

-This repository applies simulated quantization to [EfficientViT-SAM](https://github.com/mit-han-lab/efficientvit), a state-of-the-art segmentation model based.
+This repository applies simulated quantization to [EfficientViT-SAM](https://github.com/mit-han-lab/efficientvit), a state-of-the-art segmentation model.
 Below is an outline of results, implementation details, and how to use this framework.
 A word of caution: the simulation accuracy does not aggree with results obtained when deploying simulation using NVIDIA TensorRT.

 ## EfficientViT Applications
+EfficientViT has many applications, one of which is Segment Anything

 ### [Segment Anything](applications/sam.md)